3G-InternTrackingSystem/InternTrackingSystem/README.md

 - Managing an internship which is being done in two different dates.

 # this is a test for Atom editor
+# this is a second test for authentication